KevinOneSixDotNet/KevinOneSixDotNet/README.md

 <br/>
 -familiar to Object Oriented Programming.
 I also wanted to demonstrate some of my approaches to refactoring.

-3.)
-Swerdle: This a clone of the popular daily online game Wordle.
+3.) <a href="https://github.com/KevinOneSixDotNet/swerdle">Swerdle</a>: This a clone of the popular daily online game Wordle.
 It is done using React + Typescript and backed with a simple asp net core API.
 <br/>
 -It is currently hosted as a docker containt on a Google Cloud App Engine instance: https://swerdle.ue.r.appspot.com/
 <br/>